 Is Mortgage Payment Protection Insurance worth it?

 Government support is minimal and not everybody is eligible.
 For peace of mind, many people take out Mortgage payment protection insurance (MPPI) for protection.
 MPPI ensures your repayments will be made if you:

 - Are made redundant

 - Are unable to work due to sickness

 - Are unable to work due to an accident

 MPPI is unlikely to be granted if you are already struggling to pay your mortgage; people take out policies as a way of protecting their payments in case the worst happens.
 Furthermore, if you are struggling and still in work, MPPI will not payout.

 If repossession is becoming a likely outcome try and pay your lender some money towards your arrears.
 Sometimes your lender will let you make smaller monthly repayments of a sum you can afford for a period of time.
 However, sometimes it is simply too late and repossession is inevitable.

 If you are in the process of having your home repossessed get in touch with us immediately to stop from losing your home.
-We offer a no fee solution for anyone who is facing repossession.
-Simply fill in our online enquiry form or call 0800 020 9600 today and one of our experts will be able to give you the advice and help you need.
+We offer a no-fee solution for anyone who is facing repossession.
+Simply fill in our online enquiry form below or call 0800 020 9600 today and one of our experts will be able to give you the advice and help you need.